deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 3) Download ZIP to desired location
 4) Unzip folder to dersired location

-## Install Required :ibraries
+## Install Required Libraries
 1) Open Command Prompt (Windows) or Terminal (macOS)
 2) Change directory to unzipped folder ("Planet_Labs_Technical_Assessment-main")
 3) Run "pip install -r requirements.txt"

 ## Running Progam
 1) Change directory to unzipped folder ("Planet_Labs_Technical_Assessment-main")
-2) Run the code: "Python main.py"
+2) Run the code: "python main.py"
 3) When prompted, select to the data folder (.../Planet_Labs_Technical_Assessment-main/Data") in the pop-up prompt.
 4) The results will be printed in the console.
 Go to the output directory in